 Another study, conducted in Australia at Deakin University, found that people who actively engaged with music are happy.
 What does “actively engaged in music” mean?
 It refers to people who dance, sing and attend musical events such as concerts and plays with musical numbers.

+“To quell overwhelm, engage in an activity that you enjoy, such as listening to music.”
+Marla W. Deibler, PsyD said.
 It shows that listening to music is beneficial to your well-being.
 But actively enjoying it can bring about a more considerable amount of happiness.

 Psychologists still have no answer as to why this is the case.
 But they are suggesting that the added emotional and social connections that come with active participation play a big part.
 Others are saying that active involvement in music acts as a catharsis.
 It becomes an outlet to express one’s emotions.
 It is not present in passive listening.